Small Businesses Bombarded With Dodgy Marketing Proposals

 Below, I share some recent examples that business owners have shared with me.
 As is the case with many dodgy marketing proposals, both were focused on "business listings" or "local SEO.'

-Before we look at the questionable pitches, let's take a look at how business listings work.
+Before we look at the questionable pitches in more depth, let's take a look at how business listings work.

 Business listings or "local SEO" focuses on getting your business listed in online directories.
 Why?
 It helps your business to get found online and the inbound links from directories can boost the ranking of your website.
 (You can easily learn how to do this yourself with the same tool I use.)